 Fee Income.
-Fee income includes loan commitment and facility fees for due diligence and structuring, as well as fees for transaction services and management services rendered by us to portfolio companies and other third parties.
+Fee income, generally collected in advance, includes loan commitment and facility fees for due diligence and structuring, as well as fees for transaction services and management services rendered by us to portfolio companies and other third parties.
 Loan and commitment fees are amortized into income over the contractual life of the loan.
 Management fees are generally recognized as income when the services are rendered.
+Loan origination fees are capitalized and then amortized into interest income using the effective interest rate method.
+In certain loan arrangements, warrants or other equity interests are received from the borrower as additional origination fees.